-Exhibit Number Description 10.1+ Side Letter to Amended and Restated Consultant Agreement (Camden Capital) (filed herewith).
-10.2+ Promissory Note Issued by the Company (Camden Capital) (filed herewith).
+Description 10.1+ 4.1 Side Letter to Amended and Restated Consultant Agreement (Camden Capital) (filed herewith).
+10.2+ Promissory Convertible Note, Issued by the Company (Camden Capital) (filed herewith).
 10.3+ Employment Agreement (Francis Knuettel II) (filed herewith).
-10.4+ Form of Restricted Stock Unit Agreement under the Chromocell Therapeutics Corporation 2023 Equity Incentive Plan (filed as Exhibit 4.5 to Registrant's Registration Statement on Form S-8, filed with the SEC on April 15, 2024 and incorporated by reference herein).
-10.5+ Form of Stock Option Agreement under the Chromocell Therapeutics Corporation 2023 Equity Incentive Plan (filed as Exhibit 4.6 to Registrant's Registration Statement on Form S-8, filed with the SEC on April 15, 2024 and incorporated by reference herein).
+10.4+ Form of Restricted Stock Unit Agreement under the Chromocell Therapeutics Corporation 2023 Equity Incentive Plan dated July 24, 2024 (filed as Exhibit 4.5 4.1 to Registrant's Registration Statement Current Report on Form S-8, 8-K, filed with the SEC on April 15, 2024 July 29, 2024 and incorporated by reference herein).
+10.5+ 10.1 Form of Stock Option Securities Purchase Agreement under by and between the Chromocell Therapeutics Corporation 2023 Equity Incentive Plan Company and the July Note Holder, dated July 24, 2024 (filed as Exhibit 4.6 10.1 to Registrant's Registration Statement Current Report on Form S-8, 8-K, filed with the SEC on April 15, 2024 July 29, 2024 and incorporated by reference herein).
+10.2 Common Stock Purchase Agreement by and the Company and Tikkun, dated July 26, 2024 (filed as Exhibit 10.2 to Registrant's Current Report on Form 8-K, filed with the SEC on July 29, 2024 and incorporated by reference herein).
+10.3 Registration Rights Agreement by and between the Company and Tikkun, dated July 26, 2024 (filed as Exhibit 10.3 to Registrant's Current Report on Form 8-K, filed with the SEC on July 29, 2024 and incorporated by reference herein).
 31.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Principal Executive Officer and Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 Interactive Data Files (embedded within the Inline XBRL document) 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 99.1 Company's July 2024 Presentation (filed as Exhibit 99.1 to Registrant's Current Report on Form 8-K, filed with the SEC on July 29, 2024 and incorporated by reference herein).
+101 Interactive Data Files (embedded within the Inline XBRL document) 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)